What do Case Managers do?

 Bartlett Hall (2nd Floor, north) and 415 New Africa House

 After 5 p.m. or on weekends and holidays, call 413-577-5000, and ask for the CCPH clinician on call.

 University Health Services

 150 Infirmary Way

 922 Campus Center

-The confidential campus resources listed above can work with our Case Management Team on a student’s behalf to ensure access to all necessary resources.
+The confidential campus resources listed above can work with the Case Management Team on a student’s behalf.